GbengaCyber/SOC-Home-Lab-Impossible-Travel-Detection/README(1).md

 ## Lab Notes

-This lab was built in a Microsoft Sentinel home lab using a dedicated test account.
+This lab was built in a Microsoft Sentinel home lab using a dedicated account.
 The impossible travel was simulated by logging in from a home network to establish a clean baseline, then connecting through a commercial VPN (Surfshark, WireGuard) to a US exit node and logging in again from the same account — generating real SigninLogs and a real Sentinel incident.

 The KQL query is intentionally kept at a foundational level.
-I focused on understanding the core detection logic deeply — `serialize`, `prev()`, consecutive login comparison — rather than using a complex query I couldn't fully explain.
+I focused on understanding the core detection logic deeply — `serialize`, `prev()`, consecutive login comparison.
 The production-ready extensions I would add:

 - Haversine distance scoring between GPS coordinates
 - Weighted multi-signal risk scoring